luevano/pyssg/README.md

 - Strongly recommended to edit the `rss.xml` template.

 4. Place your `*.md` files somewhere inside the source directory.
 It accepts sub-directories.
+Optionally configure for subdirectories if they are to be treated a bit different.

 - Recommended (no longer mandatory) metadata keys that can be added to the top of `.md` files: